-As Star Wars: The Force Awakens cleans up at the box office, researchers from Georgia Tech are taking a closer look at the science of the films.
+As Star Wars: The Force Awakens cleaned up at the box office, researchers from Georgia Tech took a closer look at the science of the films.
 Here they answer five big questions about the worlds depicted in the movies and what’s possible in reality.
 We’re revisiting their responses to celebrate the release of the 2018 installment in the series, Solo: A Star Wars Story.

 1. Is light speed even possible?